CARHE scholars smiling together

 The mission of the ISSP is to build capacity among early and mid-career scholars (less than 10 years post-doctoral degree) committed to developing novel measures and approaches to studying the impact of structural racism on population health (e.g., measurement issues related to sampling, study design, data collection, construction and validation, and analysis of structural racism measures).
 We believe measures and approaches to studying structural racism and population health should be grounded in relevant theories and/or conceptual frameworks, usable by scholars, practitioners, policymakers, and community members, and designed with rigor and integrity.

 Our vision is to expand our knowledge base on the impact of structural racism on health by creating learning communities of practice that provide space, time, and support for a new generation of scholars interested in dismantling structural racism through research, advocacy, and policy change.
+Each scholar will develop a plan that allows for mutually beneficial collaborations and the intellectual freedom to pursue individual research projects.
+We anticipate that the direction of each Spark Scholar’s project will vary based on their skill set and what they seek to learn and gain from the program.

 Eligibility and Review Criteria

-Specific eligibility requirements for the ISSP are:
+Specific eligibility requirements for the ISSP were:

 1. Holds a PhD or other doctoral degree, and has advanced (no more than 10 years post-doctoral degree career.
 This includes individuals who are postdoctoral researchers, tenure and non-tenure track faculty, and researchers working in state or local health organizations working in a variety of disciplines and areas